OSGConnect/tutorial-R-addlib/README.md

 Let us utilize the `tutorial` command.
 In the command prompt, type

-	 $ tutorial  R-libaddSNA # Copies the required files to the directory tutorial-R-libaddSNA
+	 $ tutorial R-addlibSNA # Copies the required files to the directory tutorial-R-addlibSNA

 This will create a directory `tutorial-R-addSNA` with the following files